-6.04 Call-Back Pay: All employees are subject to call-back in emergencies or as needed by the City to provide necessary services to the public.
-A refusal to respond to a call-back may be grounds for disciplinary action, up to and including termination.
+6.04 Call-Back Pay: All employees are subject to call-back in emergencies.
+Call-backs shall first be directed to employees on stand-by.
+A refusal to respond to a call-back may be grounds for disciplinary action, up to and including termination depending on the employee's extenuating circumstances.
 Employees called back to duty will be paid a minimum of three (3) hours at their appropriate overtime rate of pay.
 The call-back shall begin with a phone call and end when the employee returns directly home.
 If an employee is called back to work early, or required to stay late, at the beginning or end of a shift, the employee shall not be entitled to the three (3) hour minimum, so long as such hours are contiguous with the employee's shift.
 All such hours shall be paid the appropriate overtime rate, if applicable.